w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Inapplicable Example 4

-<a class="example-link" title="Inapplicable Example 4" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/39063a3b4d2872cbadefc9e252d0492ba44ff74f.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 4" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/39063a3b4d2872cbadefc9e252d0492ba44ff74f.html">Open in a new tab</a>

 This `p` element is [empty](#off6ek:not-empty) because it has no content that is either [visible][] or [included in the accessibility tree][].